ajitaiml/CNN-Image-Classification/README.md

 # 🔥 CNN Image Classification

-A machine learning project focused on classifying images using a Convolutional Neural Network (CNN).
-This project includes data preprocessing, model training, and evaluation, with support for multiple emotion categories.
+A deep learning project focused on classifying images using a Convolutional Neural Network (CNN).
+This project leverages TensorFlow for model building and training, and OpenCV for image preprocessing, supporting multiple emotion categories.

 ---

 ## 📌 Overview

-This project implements a CNN-based image classification system to categorize images into different emotional states (e.g., happy, sad).
-It leverages Python and popular ML libraries to build and train the model, with options for CPU-only processing.
+This project implements a deep learning-based image classification system using a CNN, powered by TensorFlow and OpenCV.
+It categorizes images into different emotional states (e.g., happy, sad) by preprocessing images with OpenCV and training a robust model with TensorFlow, with options for CPU-only processing.

 ---